 - One Specified Pitcher – A wager on or against one specified pitcher, regardless of the other starting pitcher.
 In the event that the specified listed pitcher does not start, the bet is “No Action” and the wager will be refunded.
 The wager will be subject to an odds adjustment should be there be a change in the other listed or starting pitcher.

 - Both Specified Pitchers – A wager in which both listed pitchers must start the game.
-If both actual starting pitchers are not exactly listed on the wagering ticket, the wager will be deemed “No Action” and refunded.
+If one or both of the specified pitchers listed on the wagering ticket do not start, the wager will be deemed “No Action” and refunded.
+For Parlay wagers, If one or both of the specified pitchers listed on the wagering ticket do not start, the wager will be deemed “No Action”.

 In the event there is a pitching change prior to the game, money odds, totals and run line odds may be adjusted.
 If one scheduled pitcher starts against an unscheduled pitcher, “Action” wagers will be computed by the opening price with the new pitcher.

 A pitcher is deemed to be a started pitcher after throwing one pitch at the start of the game.

 In baseball, up to ten teams may be used in a parlay with a maximum of ten underdogs.
 The maximum payout shall not exceed 720 to 1.
 Totals may also be included in parlays.
 In a parlay. all teams chosen must win or the bet is a loser.
 In the event of a rain-out, cancellation or tie, the parlay is reduced to the next lowest number of games, For example, a four-team parlay with one rain-out game becomes a three team parlay; a two-team parlay with one rain-out game becomes a straight bet on the remaining game.

 Baseball parlays are calculated at true odds by taking the player’s original wager plus winnings and applying it to each successive game, using the money lines at the time of the wager.
 Calculating baseball parlay payoffs can be tricky, but the wagering terminal will quickly calculate and display the payoffs for a player when the bet is entered.